dstorch/dstorch.github.io/content/experience/_index.md

 * In edge cases, partial plan execution can run for too long and become expensive.
 * It reduces the number of plan alternatives that the optimizer can explore.

-In early 2024, myself and others developed and proposed a roadmap to address these shortcomings by introducing cost-based optimization to MongoDB alongside the multi-planner.
+In early 2024, myself and others proposed a roadmap to address these shortcomings by introducing cost-based optimization to MongoDB alongside multi-planning.
 This initiative is under active development and involves several lines of work: introducing and calibrating a new cost model, implementing various cardinality estimation approaches, and adding more sophisticated query optimizer performance and correctness testing.

-##### Slot-based execution engine
+##### Slot-based Execution Engine

 The slot-based execution engine (SBE) is MongoDB's next-generation query execution engine.
-It is being improved and released iteratively by slowly expanding the set of MongoDB Query Language (MQL) features which it can support.
+It is being improved and released iteratively by expanding the set of MongoDB Query Language (MQL) features that it can support.
 I was involved in the early phases of developing SBE and putting it into production.
 One of SBE's primary design goals is to offer a set of core primitives for document processing which by composition can express the rich query processing behaviors available to end-users of the database system.
 A second key design principle is to gain performance through late materialization -- it permits the construction of execution plans which "shred" documents into the relevant values up front, compute over those values, and re-materialize the resulting documents as late as possible.
-For expression execution SBE compiles expressions to a customized bytecode and implements a VM to execute the bytecode.
+For expression execution, SBE compiles expressions to a customized bytecode and implements a VM to execute the bytecode.

 ##### Explain

 I designed and implemented MongoDB's support for <a href="https://www.mongodb.com/docs/manual/reference/command/explain/">explain</a>.
-This is a critical debugging and diagnostic tool used extensively to understand the behavior of the query engine.
-This could be either for tuning query performance during application development, diagnosing customer performance problems, or internally by MongoDB's developers for testing or for analyzing bugs.
+This is a critical debugging and diagnostic tool for understanding the behavior of the query engine.
+It is used extensively for tuning query performance during application development, diagnosing customer performance problems, and internally by MongoDB's developers for testing or for analyzing bugs.

-##### Plan cache
+##### Plan Cache

 Query systems generally cache query plans chosen by the optimizer in order to avoid re-optimizing repetitive queries issued by the client.
-This typically involves auto-parameterization -- replacing certain query constants with parameter markers -- such that queries which share the same "shape" can benefit from a single cache entry.
-I implemented MongoDB's first plan cache, which remains in production today in largely its original form.
+This typically involves auto-parameterization -- replacing query constants with parameter markers -- such that queries which share the same "shape" can benefit from a single cache entry.
+I implemented MongoDB's first plan cache, which remains in production today, largely in its original form.

-##### And more
+##### And More

 In addition to the projects above, I've contributed to the following:
 * Adding support for unicode <a href="https://www.mongodb.com/docs/manual/reference/collation/">collation</a> to the MongoDB Query Language.